Refreshing your financial services marketing plan or creating one from scratch? Here’s what you need to know.

 - Social media engagement

 Marketers can use these KPIs to track campaigns and make adjustments along the way.
-These are especially important if you decide to take an agile approach to marketing.

 3. Create an audience persona

 Hopefully, your organization already has a fleshed-out client persona for your target audiences.
 (Financial service companies often have more than one.)
-Your marketing plan should contain all audience personas that you want to target when achieving your marketing goals.

 An example could look something like this: